Biography of Chol Soo Lee

 Chol Soo Lee was incarcerated at DVI from 1973-1979.
 During his time at DVI, Lee was targeted by white supremacists.
 During an attempt on his life, he defended himself and killed his assailant.
 The prison yard killing led to another trial, with Lee charged a second time for murder.
 He was found guilty of first degree murder and sentenced to death in 1979 – the first Asian American put on California’s death row in San Quentin Penitentiary.

-attention of Asian American activists, who in turn asked K.W.
+Shortly after being charged for murder for the prison yard killing, Lee’s story attracted the attention of Asian American activists, who in turn asked K.W.
 Lee (no relation), an investigative reporter for the Sacramento Union, to look into the circumstances surrounding Lee’s conviction.
 This started a six-month investigation and the publishing of the “Alice in Chinatown” article series, 120 articles that called Chol Soo Lee’s guilty verdict into question.

 Out of K.W.
 Lee’s reporting, the Chol Soo Lee Defense Committee was formed, a team of young Asian Americans dedicated to working toward Chol Soo Lee’s exoneration, and the first pan-Asian American coalition in history.
 Through their efforts, along with widespread community support, Chol Soo Lee was granted a new trial for the Chinatown murder, and was acquitted in 1982.
 The Chol Soo Lee Defense Committee then turned their attention on overturning Lee’s death sentence.
 Again, they were successful; the death sentence was overturned and Chol Soo was released in 1983.